American Petroleum Institute: Public relations and lobbying

-API spent more than $3 million annually during the period 2005 to 2009 on lobbying; $3.6 million in 2009.
+API spent more than $3 million annually during the period 2005 to 2009 on lobbying.
 As of 2009, according to API’s quarterly “Lobbying Report” submitted to the U.S. Senate, the organization had 16 lobbyists lobbying Congress.
 According to an investigation conducted by the International Business Times, API lobbied the Department of State for all of 2009 on "legislative efforts concerning oil sands" and "Canadian Oil Sands."

 The American Petroleum Institute also lobbied the State Department every quarter in 2009.
 In three of four quarters, the group listed “legislative efforts concerning oil sands” as one of the areas it was focusing on in its lobbying, and in the final quarter, it listed “Canadian Oil Sands.”
 Among API’s members are ExxonMobil, which has invested in Canadian oil sands.

 API lobbies and organizes its member employees' attendance at public events to communicate the industry's position on issues.
 A leaked summer 2009 memo from then API President Jack Gerard asked its member companies to urge their employees to participate in planned protests (designed to appear independently organized) against the cap-and-trade legislation the House passed that same summer.
 "The objective of these rallies is to put a human face on the impacts of unsound energy policy and to aim a loud message at [20 different] states," including Florida, Georgia, and Pennsylvania.
 Gerard went on to assure recipients of the memo that API will cover all organizational costs and handling of logistics.
 In response to the memo, an API spokesman told media that participants will be there (at protests) because of their own concerns, and that API is just helping them assemble.

 To help fight climate control legislation that has been approved by the U.S. House, API supports the Energy Citizens group, which is holding public events.
 API encouraged energy company employees to attend one of its first Energy Citizen events held in Houston in August 2009, but turned away Texas residents who were not employed by the energy industry.
 Fast Company reported that some attendees had no idea of the purpose of the event.
 In December 2009, Mother Jones magazine said API and Energy Citizens were promulgating climate disinformation.

-In the second half of 2008, as the U.S. presidential election neared, API began airing a series of television ads where spokeswoman Brooke Alexander encourages people to visit their new website, EnergyTomorrow.org.